myaomeow/myaomeow.github.io/_pages/java/lists-and-arrays.md

                  // 10th element!
 data[6] = "Hi!"; // This also returns an error! data was declared to
                  // be an array of integers, so we can't set an
-                 // element equal to a String.s
+                 // element equal to a String.

 /* Use or access an element in the array. */ System.out.println(data[0] + 2); // Adds 2 to the 0th integer in data